BerkantP0/Credit-Risk-Prediction-and-Analysis/README.md

 The project involves several steps:

--.Data Cleaning and Preprocessing:
+1.Data Cleaning and Preprocessing:

  • Loading the dataset (credit_risk_dataset.csv) into a Pandas DataFrame.

  • Checking for missing values and dropping rows with missing data.

- • Encoding categorical variables using one-hot encoding.
+ • Encoding categorical variables using one-hot encoding.<div/>

 2.Exploratory Data Analysis (EDA):

  • Visualizing the distribution of loan status.

- • Examining feature correlations using a heatmap.
+ • Examining feature correlations using a heatmap.<div/>

 3.Model Building: